JasonThomasData/CombinationGeocoder/README.md

 When geocoders are fed accurate locations, they all return similar and predictable results.
 When innacurate locations are fed, the geocoders behave differently.
 Observing these differences can be a quick way to check if your locations are accurate enough for a geocoder to return accurate coordinates.
-If you get bad results, you can change the addresses and run the process again.

 #### To use this script -
 - Get the API keys from every geocoding service, save them in the API functions (line 45).